-The governing body ensures that all adults in our school who work with children undergo safeguarding and child protection training at induction as appropriate and that it is regularly updated.
+The governing body ensures that all adults in St Thomas More Primary School who work with children undergo safeguarding and child protection training at induction as appropriate and that it is regularly updated.
 All staff members receive regular safeguarding and child protection updates, at least annually, to provide them with the relevant skills and knowledge to keep our children safe.